RutgersMobileAppClass/Tetwis/Readme.md

    See the License for the specific language governing permissions and limitations under the License.

-Just give us credit and you can do whatever.
+Just give us credit and you can do whatever (except make money from it).